beyondeye/Reduks/README.md

   in the same block of code, which can be an advantage, since we don't have go and hunt all the callbacks in different places.
   The selector library can detect quite efficiently changes in the new state, thanks to a technique called *memoization* that works because we have embraced immutable data structures for representing the application state

- Look at [reselect test code](./reduks/src/test/kotlin/com/beyondeye/reduks/ReselectTest.kt) for more examples on how to build selectors.
+ Look at [this file](./reduks/src/test/kotlin/com/beyondeye/reduks/ReselectTest.kt) for more examples on how to build selectors.

  A final note about subscribers: although Reduks allows for multiple subscribers to state changes, we can basically write all the code we need in a single subscriber, and this is the recommended way to do it, unless you have special requirements.

 ###Actions and Reducers
 As we mentioned above, whenever we want to change the state of the application we need to send an *Action*  object, that will be processed by the *Reducers*, that are pure functions that take as input an action object and the current state and outputs a new modified state.